oracle/rwloadsim/docs/WORKING.md

 This code is found in emp2.rwl which you can execute just like you did emp.rwl.
 Implicit bind and define greatly simplifies programming.
-## Immediate execution of sql
+## Embedded execution of sql
-If a sql statement is only used once in your code, it can be simplified by not having the separate declaration and execution.
+As also shown in the simpleinsert.rwl example, you can often simply embed your sql statement directly in the code without first declaring it as a variable.
 This is shown in emp3.rwl with the following contents:
 ```
 # Get the database